-Qualification for the rank of Associate Professor shall be distinguished by a recognized local and regional reputation for excellence in an established area of radiology or radiologic science, with an emphasis on teaching and clinical excellence.
+Associate Professor: Qualification for the rank of Associate Professor shall be distinguished by national or regional reputation in an established area of expertise in Radiology or radiologic science.
 Qualifications and evidence of such recognition include:

-- Scholarship: - o Independent, focused scholarship with original publications in appropriate specialty journals with an emphasis on first and senior author publications - Other scholarly contributions such as texts, chapters and reviews may contribute to qualification - Scholarly contribution, with an emphasis on scholarships of teaching, application and integration, rather than discovery - Submission and awarding of scientific grants and/or contracts is neither required nor expected, but if done, would be recognized as important scholarship activity - High likelihood of continued scholarly growth and productivity as evidenced by a strong trajectory of scholarly output - Teaching: Demonstration of excellent to outstanding teaching - Clinical Care: Demonstration of excellent to outstanding clinical work as evidenced by establishment of a recognized focus of clinical excellence or introduction of new methods and techniques.
-Board Certification, or equivalent, is expected - Administration: Creative and active member of the University, hospital and department committees and educational efforts. - Professionalism: The Department expects professional behavior from all members.
+- Scholarship: - o Independent, focused scholarship with original publications in appropriate specialty journals with an emphasis on first and senior author publications - Other scholarly contributions such as texts, chapters and reviews may contribute to qualification - Scholarly contribution through basic or clinical research, or development of new techniques which have been published in peer-reviewed scientific publications - o Submission and awarding of scientific grants and/or contracts - High likelihood of continued scholarly growth and productivity as evidenced by a strong trajectory of scholarly output - Teaching: Demonstration of good to excellent teaching, including:

+- o Innovative teaching of medical students, graduate students, residents, and fellows such as participation as Thesis Director or member of Graduate Thesis Committee - Developing mentorship as evidenced by guidance of younger colleagues for growth in research, teaching, and publication - Clinical Care: For faculty providing clinical care, demonstration of good to excellent clinical work as evidenced by establishment of a recognized focus of clinical excellence or introduction of new methods and techniques.
+Board Certification, or equivalent, is expected - Administrative Service: Creative and active member of the University, hospital and department committees and educational efforts - Professionalism: The Department expects professional behavior from all members.
 Professionalism includes a commitment to excellence, diversity, inclusion, equity, humanism, accountability and altruism.
-Demonstrations of professionalism include formal or informal leadership, mentoring, and service. - Professional Recognition: Recognition by the regional or national academic community as evidenced by scientific presentations at national and/or regional meetings, visiting professorships and/or invited lectureships in accredited instructional courses
+Demonstrations of professionalism include formal or informal leadership, mentoring, and service - Professional Recognition: Recognition by the regional or national academic community as evidenced by scientific presentations at national and/or regional meetings, visiting professorships and/or invited lectureships in accredited instructional courses